ufal/udpipe/docs/models_pdtc10.md

 ### Acknowledgements #czech_pdtc1.0_model_acknowledgements

-This work has been has been supported by the LINDAT/CLARIAH-CZ project funded by Ministry of Education, Youth and Sports of the Czech Republic (project _LM2023062_).
+This work has been supported by the LINDAT/CLARIAH-CZ project funded by Ministry of Education, Youth and Sports of the Czech Republic (project LM2023062).

 ### Publications